sherrygan01/my-kpop-music/README.md

-This project is a web music application that display music infomation from Spotify API
+This project is a web music application that display korean music infomation from Spotify API